-The timeout in effect when a connection is established is bound to that connection and cannot be changed.
-If a network operation times out, all outstanding requests on that connection receive a TimeoutException and the connection is closed forcefully.
+The timeout in effect when a connection is established is bound to that connection and affects all requests on that connection.
+If a request times out, all other outstanding requests on the same connection also time out, and the connection is closed forcefully.
 The Ice run time automatically retries these requests on a new connection, assuming that automatic retries are enabled and would not violate at-most-once semantics.